Softoft/open-ticket-ai/docs/original_source/api/run/managers.md

 ---
-description: Official documentation for the Orchestrator class in open_ticket_ai.
-  Learn how this core component manages and executes ticket processing pipelines, handles dependency injection, and configures scheduled pipeline runs.
+description: Discover the Open Ticket AI Orchestrator, the core component responsible for managing and executing automated ticket processing pipelines.
+This documentation explains how the Orchestrator class uses dependency injection to build pipelines, process individual tickets on-demand, and configure scheduled runs for continuous workflow automation.
 ---
 # Documentation for `**/ce/run/managers/*.py`